Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 L2 Bidding-algorithm convergence Compounding defect

 Performance Max amplified the misalignment more than Search did.
-PMax has fewer levers; it reads the conversion goal harder.
-The PMax campaign's serving mix shifted measurably toward add-to-cart-prone audiences over the twelve-week window, which is visible in retrospect as a drop in the campaign's purchase rate alongside a rise in its reported conversion count.
+PMax has fewer levers; it checks the conversion goal harder.
+The PMax campaign's serving mix shifted measurably toward add-to-cart-prone audiences over the twelve-week window, which is visible in retrospect as a drop in the campaign's purchase rate alongside a rise in its claimed conversion count.

 • Smart Bidding strategy · Maximize Conversion Value, applied to the corrupted goal